DarkGusta/stock2store/src/docs/RBAC_SETUP.md

 # Role-Based Access Control (RBAC) System

-This document explains the RBAC system implementation and how to use it in the application.
+This document explains the RBAC system implementation and how to use it in an application.

 ## Database Structure